protesilaos/my-website/_codelog/2024-11-28-basic-emacs-configuration.md

 ## Use icon fonts in various places

-Continuing with the stylistic refinements to Emacs, the following snippet will show compelementary icons in the minibuffer ([Configure the minibuffer and related](#h:126ab89f-a6a5-47af-b0ea-28375299183b)) and in Dired ([Tweak the `dired` Emacs file manager](#h:8179afea-2830-4225-8dab-ddb2daf0f822)).
+Continuing with the stylistic refinements to Emacs, the following snippet will show complementary icons in the minibuffer ([Configure the minibuffer and related](#h:126ab89f-a6a5-47af-b0ea-28375299183b)) and in Dired ([Tweak the `dired` Emacs file manager](#h:8179afea-2830-4225-8dab-ddb2daf0f822)).
 To make this setup work, the user must type `M-x` and then call the command `nerd-icons-install-fonts`.
 This will store the icon font files in a local directory (on Linux this is `~/.local/share/fonts`).
 To be sure everything is working, a restart to Emacs will guarantee that the new font files are read.

 ```elisp
 (use-package nerd-icons